-Foundations provide support to the structure, transfers the loads from the structure to the soil.
+Foundations provide support to the structure and transfer the loads from the structure to the soil.
 But the layer at which the foundation transfers the load shall have an adequate bearing capacity and suitable settlement characteristics.
-There are several types of foundation depending on various considerations such as-
+There are several types of foundations depending on various considerations such as-

 - Total load from the superstructure.

 - Noise and vibrations sensitivity.